AdobeDocs/commerce-operations.en/help/release/release-notes/commerce-2-4-1.md

 <!-- ENGCOM-7715 -->

-*  A product’s `stock_item` data is updated and downloadable product links and samples are preserved as expected when you use a REST PUT call to update `stock_item` values.
+*  A product's `stock_item` data is updated and downloadable product links and samples are preserved as expected when you use a REST PUT call to update `stock_item` values.
 Previously, after the product update, the product no longer contained links to download content. _Fix submitted by Vadim Malesh in pull request [28799](https://github.com/magento/magento2/pull/28799)_.
 [GitHub-21811](https://github.com/magento/magento2/issues/21811)

 <!--- MC-29905-->